dranidis/go-skat/backlog.md

 # GRAND vs SUIT after Bidding
 	Prefer a solid SUIT against a mmm GRAND if bid allows it

+# HTML
+	Change score back at a replay (or do not cound new score)

 -------------------------------------------------------------------------
 # DONE:

+# INFERENCE:
+	DO not retract everything.!

 # DISCARD
 	It is best to discard a doubleton than a singleton and another card.